ItsaLuigiTime/Itsaluigitime.github.io/README.md

 * Dungeons and Dragons
 	* See Critical Role
 * My two _precious_ dogs
-	* A Chihuahua/Poodle and a Chichuahua/Dauchsund
+	* A Chihuahua/Poodle named Mayzie and a Chichuahua/Dauchsund named Finn
 * 3D Printing
 	* I bought one to print minis and terrain for D&D, and it just kinda progressed from there.